 Medium Term Plan: Teeth Cycle B Y3/4 Enquiry Type: Working Scientifically Concepts: Previous Scientific Vocabulary New Scientific vocabulary comparative / fair testing.
-Making observations and measur ring them Herbivore • Incisor • Enamel identifying, grouping and classifying.
-Engaging in practical enquiry Carnivore • Canine • Dentine • research Answering questions and conclude ding Omnivore Molar Root Communicating findings. • Premolar • decay Previous Learning End Point Assessment in this concept: Previous Learning End Point Assessment in working scientifically concepts: I can describe the importance for humans of hygiene.
-I can identify and name a variety of common animals that are carnivores, herbivores and omnivores I can make careful observations of the things around me to support identification, comparison and change.
-I can record my observations e.g. using photographs, videos, drawings, labelled diagrams or in writing.
+Making observations and measure ng them Herbivore Incisor Enamel • identifying, grouping and classifying. • Engaging in practical enquiry Carnivore Canine Dentine • research Answering questions and conclud ing Omnivore Molar Root Communicating findings.
+Premolar decay Previous Learning End Point Assessment in this concept: Previous Learning End Point Assessment in working scientifically concepts: I can describe the importance for humans of hygiene.
+I can make careful observations of the things around me to support identification, comparison and change.
+I can identify and name a variety of common animals that are carniv ores, herbivores and omnivores I can record my observations e.g. using photographs, videos, drawings, labelled diagrams or in writing.
 I can use my experiences of the world to suggest appropriate answers to questions.
 I can use simple secondary sources (such as identification sheets) to name living things.
 I can describe the characteristics I used to identify a living thing.
-End Point Assessment Statements (conceptual knowledge ge): End Point Assessment Statements (working scientifically knowledge): I can identify the different types of teeth in humans and t heir simple functions I can record my observation using, labelled diagrams I know why we should look after our teeth I can recognise when secondary sources can be used to answer questions that cannot be answered through practical work I can draw on prior knowledge to help answer a question.
-I can select from a range of practical resources to gather evidence to answer questions generated by myself or the teacher.
+End Point Assessment Statements (conceptual knowledge): End Point Assessment Statements (working scientifically knowledge): I can identify the different types of teeth in humans and their simple e functions I can record my observation using, labelled diagrams I know why we should look after our teeth I can recognise when secondary sources can be used to answer questions that cannot be answered through practical work I can draw on prior knowledge to help answer a que estion.
+I can select from a range of practical resources to ga ather evidence to answer questions generated d by myself or the teacher.